lucidif/MLL2_L1_long-range_regulation/README.md

 ## Introduction

 **Nextflow Multi-Omic Analysis Workflow** is a modular and reproducible pipeline for the integrative analysis of **ChIP-seq**, **RNA-seq**, and **Micro-C** datasets.
-It reproduces and extends the computational procedures described in the *Methods* section of the associated study, enabling full reproducibility and transparent data processing.
+It reproduces and extends the computational procedures described in the *Methods* section of the associated study (https://doi.org/10.1101/2025.08.10.669526), enabling full reproducibility and transparent data processing.

 The workflow combines **nf-core community pipelines** with **custom Nextflow modules** and **R/Bash scripts** for multi-omic integration and visualization.